Tonsil and Adenoid Removal

 Yes.
 The operation is done under General Anaesthetic which means your child is completely asleep under the watchful eye of our skilled Anaesthetists for the duration of the operation.

-The operation itself takes around 30 mins.
+On the day of surgery, the operation itself takes around 30 mins.
 From the time you leave your child with us in the operating room until the time you can see your child in the recovery room, is approximately 1 hour.

 The procedure involves a one-night stay in hospital (one parent or carer can stay the night)